View our Higher Education Partnerships Toolkit

 PROGRAM OVERVIEW

-The U.S. Department of State’s IDEAS Program is honored to implement the U.S.-ASEAN University Connections Initiative (UCI), a White House initiative announced during the U.S.-ASEAN Special Summit in May 2022.
-The UCI brought together leaders from diverse colleges and universities in the United States and ASEAN for a series of virtual and in-person trainings, in partnership with the Association of International Education Administrators (AIEA).
+The U.S. Department of State’s IDEAS Program implemented the U.S.-ASEAN University Connections Initiative (UCI).
+The UCI brought together leaders from colleges and universities in the United States and ASEAN for a series of virtual and in-person trainings, in partnership with the Association of International Education Administrators (AIEA).
 Spanning the 2022-2023 academic year, these professional development and networking opportunities were designed to foster sustainable international academic partnerships and the two-way exchange of students, scholars, and researchers between U.S. and ASEAN higher education institutions.

 Key program activities included:

-• Higher Education Partnerships Toolkit, developed by AIEA and the IDEAS Program, to promote the development of research/curricular collaborations, dual/joint degrees, and the two-way exchange of students, faculty, and/or researchers in a variety of fields between the United States and ASEAN – and beyond!
-Download the PDF here.
+- Higher Education Partnerships Toolkit, developed by AIEA and the IDEAS Program, to promote the development of research/curricular collaborations, dual/joint degrees, and the two-way exchange of students, faculty, and/or researchers in a variety of fields between the United States and ASEAN – and beyond!
+Download the PDF of the toolkit here.
+Also see the recording and slides from the International Higher Education Partnerships 101 webinar launching the toolkit on March 25, 2024.

 College of Staten Island